HP2706/mechinterp-autoencoders/README.md

-## Code for all major sae´s mostly for personal research use and learning
+## Code for all major sparse autoencoders mostly for personal research use and learning